KazukiNakamae/temp/README.md

 ### Parameter list

-**-m** or **--mode** <str>: This parameter allows for the specification of type of analysis: “CRISPResso” and “CRISPResso2” is allowed in the latest version
+**-m** or **--mode** <str>: This parameter allows for the specification of the type of analysis: “CRISPResso” and “CRISPResso2” is allowed in the latest version

 **-a** or **--amplicon_seq** <str>: This parameter allows the user to enter the amplicon sequence used for the CRISPResso.
-The length should be >105bp due to setting for the other parameter.
+The length should be >105bp due to the setting for the other parameter.

 **-g** or **--guide_seq** <str>: This parameter allows for the specification of the sgRNA sequence used for the CRISPResso.
-The length of sequence should be 20nt without PAM.
-The MaChIAto convention is to depict the expected cleavage position using the value of the parameter 3 nt 3' from the end of the guide.", required=True)
+The length of the sequence should be 20nt without PAM.
+The MaChIAto convention is to depict the expected cleavage position using the value of the parameter three nt 3' from the end of the guide.", required=True)

-**-cf** or **--crispreeso_file** <str> : This parameter allows for the specification of the “Alleles_frequency_table.txt” from CRISPResso.
+**-cf** or **--crispreeso_file** <str>: This parameter allows for the specification of the “Alleles_frequency_table.txt” from CRISPResso.
 When this parameter is used, “CRISPResso” should be entered as -m parameter.', (default: "./Alleles_frequency_table.txt") (optional)

-**-ccf** or **--crispreeso2_file** <str> : This parameter allows for the specification of the “Alleles_frequency_table.zip” from CRISPResso2.
+**-ccf** or **--crispreeso2_file** <str>: This parameter allows for the specification of the “Alleles_frequency_table.zip” from CRISPResso2.
 When this parameter is used, “CRISPResso2” should be entered as -m parameter.', (default: "./Alleles_frequency_table.zip") (optional)

-**-d** or **--donor_seq** <str>: This parameter allows for the specification of the expected HDR amplicon used for the CRISPResso.
+**-d** or **--donor_seq** <str>:This parameter allows for the specification of the expected HDR amplicon used for the CRISPResso.
 The length of sequence should be >12bp in knock-out/knock-in analysis.
-In knock-out analysis, this parameter should not be entered, and then the value will be given fake parameter (“TTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT”) and some internal settings is changed for knock-out analysis.
-However, fake parameter will be poly-C|G|A if amplicon sequence contains poly-T sequence.', (default: "") (optional)
+In knock-out analysis, this parameter should not be entered, and then the value will be given fake parameter (“TTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTTT”), and some internal settings are changed for knock-out analysis.
+However, the fake parameter will be poly-C|G|A if amplicon sequence contains poly-T sequence.', (default: "") (optional)

-**-e** or **--expected_ki_amplicon_seq** <str>: This parameter allows for the specification of the expected knock-in amplicon sequence which used for the CRISPResso after HDR.
-The length of sequence should be >12bp.
-In knock-out analysis, this parameter should not be entered, and then the value will be given fake parameter including fake donor sequence and some internal settings is changed for knock-out analysis.', (default: "") (optional)
+**-e** or **--expected_ki_amplicon_seq** <str>: This parameter allows for the specification of the expected knock-in amplicon sequence used for the CRISPResso after HDR.
+The length of the sequence should be >12bp.
+In knock-out analysis, this parameter should not be entered, and then the value will be given fake parameter including fake donor sequence, and some internal settings are changed for knock-out analysis.', (default: "") (optional)

 **-o** or **--output_folder** <str>: This parameter allows for the specification of the output directory to use for the analysis (default: current directory)', (default: "./") (optional)

 **-lh** or **--length_left_homologyarm** <int>: This parameter allows for the specification of the length of 5’ homology arm (default: 20).
-The length of sequence should be >17bp, and the flanking sequence with the homology arm needs length of >24bp in the expected amplicon sequence.', (default: 20) (optional)
+The length of the sequence should be >17bp, and the flanking sequence with the homology arm needs the length of >24bp in the expected amplicon sequence.', (default: 20) (optional)

 **-rh** or **--length_right_homologyarm** <int>: This parameter allows for the specification of the length of 3’ homology arm (default: 20).
-The length of sequence should be >17bp, and the flanking sequence with the homology arm needs length of >24bp in the expected amplicon sequence.', (default: 20) (optional)
+The length of the sequence should be >17bp, and the flanking sequence with the homology arm needs the length of >24bp in the expected amplicon sequence.', (default: 20) (optional)

 **-cn** or **--location_comp_nick** <int>: This parameter allows for the specification of the complementary strand nick location [3prime direction is +] (default: 90).
-This parameter is used in the prime editing and should be over the length of homology arm to which the nickase is adjacent', (default: 90) (optional)
+This parameter is used in the prime editing and should be over the homology arm's length to which the nickase is adjacent' (default: 90) (optional)

-**-n** or **--name**  : This parameter allows for the specification of the name which will be included output directory (default: “untitled-X”).
-If MaChIAto Analyzer and MaChIAto Reviewer will be used in the following analysis, the value should be “<target_name>-<sample label >” (e.g. DBF4B-C) and underbar "_" should not be used', (default: "untitled-X") (optional)
+**-n** or **--name**  : This parameter allows for the specification of the name, which will be included output directory (default: “untitled-X”).
+If MaChIAto Analyzer and MaChIAto Reviewer will be used in the following analysis, the value should be “<target_name>-<sample label >” (e.g., DBF4B-C) and underbar "_" should not be used', (default: "untitled-X") (optional)

 **--primeediting_analysis** : Re-classify the data as prime editing analysis.
 This option forces the setting to change for knock-out analysis.', action='store_true (optional)

-#### Adcanced parameter (for developers)
+#### Advanced parameter (for developers)

 **--force_knockout_analysis** : Usually, MaChIAto re-classify the data as knock-in analysis.
 This option forces the setting to change for knock-out analysis.
-Under this mode, the length of indicator on knock-in donor is maximum value, and threshold value for alignment of knock-in sequence is 1.0.
-If this parameter is not entered, MaChIAto can automatically set up this mode by finding some characteristics of knock-out sample.
-For example, MaChIAto checks that there is no donor sequence or expected knock-in sequence as input, and there is less 3 kinds HDR variants among input data.', action='store_true (optional)
+Under this mode, the length of indicator on the knock-in donor is the maximum value, and the threshold value for alignment of the knock-in sequence is 1.0.
+If this parameter is not entered, MaChIAto can automatically set up this mode by finding some characteristics of the knock-out sample.
+For example, MaChIAto checks that there is no donor sequence or expected knock-in sequence as input, and there are less three kinds HDR variants among input data. (optional)

-**--skip_optimization** : Usually, MaChIAto run Bayesian optimization for finding the optimized setting.
+**--skip_optimization** : Usually, MaChIAto runs Bayesian optimization for finding the optimized setting.
 This option allows MaChIAto to skip the process of optimization.
 The option is made for debugging.
-So, the option should not be used in usual analysis.
-However, if the optimization process disturbs an accurate analysis, this option might be useful.', action='store_true (optional)
+So, the option should not be used in the usual analysis.
+However, if the optimization process disturbs an accurate analysis, this option might be useful. (optional)

-**--copy_optimization** : Usually, MaChIAto run Bayesian optimization for finding the optimized setting.
+**--copy_optimization** : Usually, MaChIAto runs Bayesian optimization for finding the optimized setting.
 This option allows MaChIAto to use the provided optimization data instead of the optimization.
-If you analize NGS data with the setting of previous analized data, this option is useful.
-Espesially, in substitution editing, we can reccomend to apply the option to negative/positive control sample.
-However, you should understand that a classification error might frequently occurs.', action='store_true (optional)
+If you analyze NGS data with the setting of previously analyzed data, this option is useful.
+Especially in substitution editing, we can recommend applying the option to the negative/positive control sample.
+However, you should understand that a classification error might frequently occur. (optional)

-**--provided_optimization_file** : This parameter allows for the specification of the “MaChIAto_optimized_param.csv” from the analized MaChIAto folder.
+**--provided_optimization_file** : This parameter allows for the specification of the “MaChIAto_optimized_param.csv” from the analyzed MaChIAto folder.
 When this parameter is used, --copy_optimization parameter is required.', (default: "./MaChIAto_optimized_param.csv") (optional)

 ### Template Command